chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ![Gate from connection moved to the new position](docs/images/update_gates_connection.gif)

+#### Connection Deletion

+It is not recommended, but is possible to delete the previously added connection.
+It will be followed by errors in the game debug logs on load, but everything will work fine.

+The better - simple to disable the connection by setting the "Gate Active" to `false` for both gates in the connection.

+**Warning**: Never delete a connection in a sector where you are in a game in current save.
+It will lead to a crash.

 #### Connection Editing Area Buttons

 There are two buttons at the bottom of the window: